creativeprogrammingatelier/atelier/docs/configuration.md

 # Configuration

 Atelier is configured using configuration files in the JSON format.
-The files are located in the root of the application and named `config.environment.json`, where `environment` is the value of the `NODE_ENV` environment variable.
+The files are located in a folder called `config` and named `environment.json`, where `environment` is the value of the `NODE_ENV` environment variable.
 The value is assumed to be `development` by default; on production servers it should be set to `production`.
-The file `config.example.json` shows an example configuration for development purposes.
+The file `config/example.json` shows an example configuration for development purposes.

 The configuration file specifies all environment dependent variables for the project, so no source code changes should be needed to get it running.
 Here follows a description of all values that can be specified in the configuration file.